 If you read this blog you are most likely looking for ways to improve.
 Maybe you want to exercise regularly or eat healthily.
 Maybe you want to start a new business or improve your social skills.
 Whatever it is you want, it all starts with action.

 If you look at comments under motivational pictures, inspiring videos, or blog posts like this, you’ll read one specific kind of comment all the time: “Nice content.
 But no one does this anyway.”

 Only a minority of people reading a post like this execute on the advice given.
 As a writer, this is what I fear the most: That you will read this post and not take action.
 You may think that’s already not true because by reading this article you have already taken action, right?
 Yeah, kind of.
 For better understanding let’s clarify what I mean by action.

 “Are you a born writer?
 Were you put on earth to be a painter, a scientist, an apostle of peace?
 In the end the question can only be answered by action.”Steven Pressfield, The War of Art

 For me, action is divided into “theory” and “execution”.

 Theory is preparation.

-It’s reading, researching, watching, listening, thinking and waiting.
-Of course theory is not bad – quite the contrary: theory is useful to reach good decisions, to become more efficient and to get new ideas.
-It’s a good starting point for something new and a guidance for topics to improve in.
+It’s reading, researching, watching, listening, thinking, and waiting.
+Of course, theory is not bad – quite the contrary: theory is useful to reach good decisions, to become more efficient, and to get new ideas.
+It’s a good starting point for something new and guidance for topics to improve in.
 Theory is also easier than execution.
 Especially in this age, you often don’t even have to take any real risks.

 What happens most of the time though is that you stay in the realm of theory so long, it becomes a burden.
-At that point theory turns into procrastination.
-You are avoiding to execute on your idea by reading posts like this one, researching and planning.
+At that point, theory turns into procrastination.
+You are avoiding executing your idea by reading posts like this one, researching, and planning.
 That’s why I view theory as action only as long as it is needed to start executing, but when is more theory too much?

 This is where execution is important – purposeful execution.